CakeSlayers/CakeSlayers.github.io/_posts/2022-03-19-Defeating-Epsilon-Loader-V0.34-Vol-2.md

 ## Diving into the DLL

 In an attempt to learn more about the native methods in the DLL, we analysed some of the other methods under the package `com/loader/epsilon` .

 To our surprise, most of the invocations were pointed to the native methods.
-So it's time to analyse deeper into the DLL itself.
+So it's time to analyse the DLL.

 ### Thunk function